matzika/spacewormhole/README.md

  -> For both sources at once: Press ‘U’ key to increase the speed and ‘D’ key to decrease it.

+ Here is a short demo to check out the simulation: https://www.youtube.com/watch?v=ZwkQmab37AU

 Enjoy!